Beaney House of Art and Knowledge: Original collections

 The original collections included English and European ceramics with oriental porcelain as well as Anglo-Saxon grave jewellery from Kent.
 It had mounted wildlife bequeathed by S. R. Lushington, and the Hammond bird collection bequeathed in 1903.
 The large, 18th century chandelier in the basement room came from the cathedral.
 It had geological and natural history collections, and the ethnological collection originally included three Māori tattooed heads, which were returned to New Zealand in the 1990s.
 It had two fourth or fifth-century runestones from Sandwich, one of which had Raehaebul engraved on it, possibly as a headstone; in which case these might be the oldest Jutish tombstones yet found.
 It had Ancient Greek bas relief tablets.

 Also in the original collection was St Augustine's Chair, from Stanford Bishop church in Herefordshire.
 This is not the Chair of St Augustine but was thought to be where St Augustine sat when he received the British bishops at Augustine's Oak, 602-604 AD.
-It was rescued by Dr James Johnston from the church during restorations and given to the museum in 1899 by his son.
+It was rescued by James Johnston from the church during restorations and given to the museum in 1899 by his son.
 The chair remains part of the collection but was lent to Stanford Bishop church in 1943, and latest research suggests an 18th-century origin.
 Beside it was a 14th-century chair said to have been taken from Notre Dame de Paris during the French Revolution.
 One of the museum's prized possessions was the Burghmote Horn, said to have called the corporation to assembly from the time of Henry III until 1835.
 It also had the municipal maces of the extinct corporation of Fordwich, as well as pilgrims' tokens used as souvenirs of the shrine of Thomas Becket.
 In 1975 the museum was given the ancient helmet of St Alphege Church.

 Its collections of prehistoric implements and Roman and Anglo-Saxon antiquities found in Canterbury, Thanet and East Kent have since been shared with local museums: for example the nearly perfect Anglo-Saxon glass beaker with hollow tears found at Reculver is now at Herne Bay Museum.
 Much of the Romano-British pottery and glass found in Canterbury is now at the Roman Museum.
 The remaining collections are currently stored at the Museum of Canterbury, with some objects on display.